EESSI/docs/docs/blog/posts/2025/10/eurohpc-user-day-2025.md

-The hackathon featured a Raspberry Pi starter kit prize, sponsored by [Do IT Now](https://www.doitnowgroup.com), which was granted to the participant who made on the most impressive progress during the hackathon.
+The hackathon featured a Raspberry Pi starter kit prize, sponsored by [Do IT Now](https://www.doitnowgroup.com), which was granted to the participant who made the most impressive progress during the hackathon.

 <figure markdown="span">
 ![EuroHPC User Days 2025](eurohpc-user-days-2025-ci-cd-hackathon-prize-winner.webp){width=75%}